 Martial Arts as Cultural Heritage and Sport

-In the late 19th and early 20th centuries, several martial arts were standardized and promoted as part of Japan's national identity.
-Judo, founded by Jigoro Kano in 1882, synthesized techniques from various jujutsu schools into a systematic sport with a strong educational component.
-Kendo was formalized with uniform rules and equipment, becoming a popular physical education activity in schools.
-Kyūdō was preserved as a meditative art rather than a military skill.
-These reforms allowed martial arts to transition into modern disciplines accessible to all citizens.
+In the late 19th and early 20th centuries, several martial arts were standardized and promoted as national sports.
+Judo, founded by Jigoro Kano in 1882, synthesized techniques from various jujutsu schools into a systematic sport with a clear pedagogical framework.
+Kano introduced the belt ranking system, randori (free practice), and a curriculum that emphasized maximum efficiency with minimum effort and mutual welfare.
+Judo quickly became part of school physical education.
+Kendo was formalized with uniform rules, protective gear, and a ranking system managed by the All Japan Kendo Federation (established 1928).
+Kyūdō was preserved as a meditative art, stripped of military utility.
+These reforms allowed martial arts to become accessible to all Japanese citizens—not just samurai.

 Introduction of Judo and Modern Kendo